barteqcz/MIUI-unbloater/README.md

 ### Running

+#### Linux

-Just download the file from releases page, run `chmod +x MIUI-unbloater` and `./MIUI-unbloater` on your Linux distro, or via WSL (?).
+Just download the file from the releases page, run `./MIUI-unbloater` on your Linux distro.

+#### Windows

+Just download the .exe file from the releases page, and run it.

 ### Troubleshooting